turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         omega: 1627
         alpha_in: 0

-After loading the configuration file, the operation point is extracted from the configuration file, and provided to the function computing the turbine performance:
+After loading the configuration file, the operation point is extracted from the configuration file, and provided to `turboflow.compute_performance`:

 .. code:: python